danielabar/durandal_pluralsight/README.md

 For example, bind text inside a span to a property on viewModel.
 Or bind an array of objects in the view model to an unordered list of items in the view.

+For data binding, the value must always be set through the view model, so that the view gets updated when the value changes.
+[Example](FlashCards/app/viewmodels/catalog.js)

 Durandal uses Knockout.js for data binding.
 Syntax makes use of HTML5 `data-` attribute.
 Knockout uses `data-bind`.
 General syntax is: